 (I) Except in Applications where more than 10% of the units in the proposed Development are Supportive Housing SRO units, an Application may qualify to receive half of the points required under 10 TAC §11.101(b)(5)(A)(i)-(vi) by electing to provide a High Quality Pre-Kindergarten (HQ Pre-K) program and associated educational space at the Development Site.
 To receive the points the Applicant must commit to all of items (-a-) through (-c-) of this subclause.

 (-a-) Space and Design.
 The educational space for the HQ Pre-K program must be provided on the Development Site and must be a suitable and appropriately designed space for educating children that an independent school district or open-enrollment charter school can utilize to establish and operate a HQ Pre-K program.
-This space includes at a minimum a bathroom and large closet in the classroom space; appropriate design considerations made for the safety and security of the students; including limited and secure ingress and egress to the classroom space; and satisfaction of the requirements of all applicable building code for school facilities.
+This space includes at a minimum a bathroom and large closet in the classroom space; appropriate design considerations made for the safety and security of the students; including limited and secure ingress and egress to the classroom space; and satisfaction of the requirements of all applicable building codes for school facilities.
 The Applicant must provide in the Application a copy of the current school facility code requirements applicable to the Development Site and Owner and Architect certifications that they understand the associated space and design requirements reflected in those code requirements.
 The Application must also include acknowledgement by all lenders, equity providers and partners that the Application includes election of these points.

 (-b-) Educational Provider.
-The Applicant must enter into an agreement, as described in subitems (-1-) through (-5-) below, and provide evidence of such agreement to the Department on or before submission of the Cost Certification .
-Lack of evidence of such agreement by the deadline will be cause for rescission of the Commitment Notice.
+The Applicant must enter into an agreement, addressing all items as described in subitems (-1-) through (-5-) below, and provide evidence of such agreement to the Department on or before submission of the Cost Certification .
+Lack of evidence of such agreement by the deadline will be cause for rescission of the Carryover Agreement.

 (-1-) The agreement must be between the Owner and any one of the following: a school district; open-enrollment charter school; or Education Service Center.
 Private schools and private childcare providers, whether nonprofit or for profit, are not eligible parties, unless the private school or private childcare provider has entered into a partnership with a school district or open-enrollment charter school to provide a HQ Pre-K program in accordance with Texas Education Code Chapter 29, Subchapter E-1.